Mazharuddin-Mohammed/QDSim/README.md

 - **MPI**:
   - Distributes element matrix computations across processes.
   - Synchronizes global matrices and refined mesh data.
+  - Can be enabled/disabled at both compile time and runtime:
+    - Compile time: Use `-DUSE_MPI=ON/OFF` with CMake
+    - Runtime: Set `config.use_mpi = True/False` in Python
 - **Caching**:
   - Stores refined meshes to disk, keyed by wavefunction norm, to avoid redundant refinements.